What Is Fallout On Car? Fallout is basically tiny shards of metal. They can come from a lot of places but mostly industrial areas.

 The most common problem that we rectify with new cars is finding fallout across brand new paintwork.

 You may be thinking why does my new car have small orange dots on the paintwork?
-This is caused from fallout from trains, industrial factories and shipping yards.
+This is caused from fallout.
+Fallout can come from trains, industrial factories and shipping yards.

-This can obviously take a few days but most often takes weeks from being made to reaching the dealership, plenty of time for the paintwork to get its fair share of dirt and fallout from the factories, trains and boats.
+This can obviously take a few days but most often takes weeks from being made to reaching the dealership.
+Plenty of time for the paintwork to contaminated with fallout.

 Learn how to remove fallout from cars with our free guide!